ViPeR5000/span/README.md

 This project uses [poetry](https://python-poetry.org/) for dependency management.
 Linting and type checking is accomplished using [pre-commit](https://pre-commit.com/) which is installed by poetry.

 If you are running Home Assistant (HA) core development locally in another location you can link this project's directory to your HA core directory.
-This arrangment will allow you to use the Span Panel integration in your Home Assistant instance while debugging in the HA core project and using theh span workspace for git and other project operations.
+This arrangment will allow you to use the SPAN Panel integration in your Home Assistant instance while debugging in the HA core project and using the `SpanPanel/Span` workspace for git and other project operations.

 For instance you can: